 Serving in this capacity on the NYSYD Executive Board is an honor and privilege, and he hopes to leave his term as Chair having made a positive impact on the Jewish community of this state.

 Labor Caucus Chair

-LGBT Caucus Chair
+LGBTQ+ Caucus Chair

-KC Hankins currently serves as the LGBT Caucus Chair.
+KC Hankins currently serves as the LGBTQ+ Caucus Chair.
 He grew up in New Jersey and moved to New York City to attend college at Pace University to study economics and mathematics.
 After graduating, KC joined Teach for America, which enabled him to become a mathematics teacher at John Dewey High School, a historic public school in South Brooklyn.
 A few years ago, KC moved to Staten Island and, shortly thereafter, became a member of the Young Democrats of Richmond County.
-KC currently serve as the Treasurer of the YDRC.
+KC currently serves as the Treasurer of the YDRC.
 As LGBT Caucus Chair, KC works to unify and empower the LGBT community in each of the chapters in the New York State Young Democrats.

 Rural Caucus Chair